The Strokes: 2019–2022: The New Abnormal

-On June 21, 2021, the band shared a video in support of New York City mayoral candidate Maya Wiley featuring a clip of a new song "Starting Again" co-written with Gregg Alexander.
+On June 21, 2021, the band shared a video in support of New York City mayoral candidate Maya Wiley featuring a clip of a new song "Starting Again" co-written with Gregg Alexander, (which would later become "Going to Babble On", the fifth track on their next album Reality Awaits).
 Throughout 2022, the band were as present as ever in touring, including headlining at Lollapalooza dates in Brazil, Chile, and Argentina, as well as other high-profile music festivals in Europe.
 On June 17, 2022, the band performed a benefit concert in support of Chicago-based congressional candidate Kina Collins.
 That summer, they toured as an opening act on the Red Hot Chili Peppers 2022 Global Stadium Tour.
-The band continued touring in 2023 with the Red Hot Chili Peppers as well as festivals in the U.S., Europe, and Asia.
+The band continued touring in 2023 with the Red Hot Chili Peppers as well as headlining festivals in the United States, Europe, and Asia.
 One of those festivals was the first Indian edition of Lollapalooza in Mumbai.

+2022–present: Reality Awaits

-In October 2022, Rubin revealed he'd been recording a new album with The Strokes in Costa Rica.
-As of January 2025, there has been no update on that album, with Casablancas in particular focusing more on his experimental music with The Voidz, remarking that with the Strokes "Some of my dreams were kind of shattered a little bit along the way within that."
-On March 8, 2024, the band performed their second benefit concert in support of Collins' third congressional bid.
+In October 2022, Rick Rubin revealed he had been recording a new album with The Strokes in Costa Rica.
+On February 24, 2023, the band released The Singles – Volume 1, a vinyl box set containing 10 7" singles of material from the band's first three albums, as well as B-sides, demos, and rarities.

+On March 8, 2024, the band performed their second benefit concert in support of Kina Collins' third congressional bid.
 In the fall of 2025, the band commenced a short tour, including headlining both weekends at the Austin City Limits Music Festival in Austin, Texas.
-The band also headlined the Harvest Rock Music Festival in Australia, their first show in Adelaide since last performing in 2006.
+The band also headlined the Harvest Rock Music Festival in Adelaide, South Australia that October, which marked their first Australian show in over three years as well as their first show in Adelaide specifically since 2006.

+On April 6, 2026, it was announced that their seventh album, Reality Awaits, would be released on June 26, 2026.
+They released the lead single "Going Shopping" on the same day.
+Later that month, the band performed at the Coachella Music and Arts Festival, their first performance at the festival since last headlining in 2011.
+During their performance at the second weekend of the festival, they concluded their set with a performance of "Oblivius" accompanied by an onscreen montage that condemned US involvement in foreign affairs, particularly the CIA-led overthrows of foreign governments and the wars in Gaza and in Iran.
+On May 13, the second single, "Falling out of Love", was released.
+On May 15, the band announced that Nick Valensi would be absent from the upcoming tour; they simultaneously announced that Steve Schiltz, the frontman of Longwave and longtime friend of the band (having known each other since the early days of the New York music scene), would be serving as Valensi's substitute.